 Prior learning from other post-secondary institutions

-Advanced Standing* may be granted for equivalent, graded courses completed at other post-secondary institutions.
-Credit may be granted for up to a maximum of 100 hours towards this certificate.
+Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
+Credit may be granted up to a maximum of 100 hours towards this program.Apply for Advanced Standing

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

-*Note: The combined total of Transferability and Advanced Standing credits cannot exceed 150 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 150 hours for this program.